afs/afs.github.io/shacl-datasets.md

 ```
 Similarly, `shx:targetGraphExclude` also applies to the whole graph.

-### Sharing Common shapes patterns
+### Sharing common shapes patterns

-The property `shx:include` can be used to include triples from another graph.
-A
+The property `shx:include` can be used to include triples from another named
-typical use is to include shapes from another graph which does not have a
+graph of the shapes dataset.
+A typical use is to include shapes from another
-`shx:targetGraph`, using it like a includes library.
+graph which does not have a `shx:targetGraph`, using it like a includes library.

 If the subject is the URI of the shapes dataset, the inclusion is into
 declaration applies to the whole dataet (all shapes graphs), otherwise it is to